 We are an independent, self-governing organization dedicated to advancing the inclusion of Kentuckians in all facets of community life.
 The Council is a part of 56 national State and Territory Councils on Developmental Disabilities, all federally funded and mandated to advocate and create systems change for people with developmental disabilities.

 We have a Council of 26 governor- appointed citizens and seven Council staff.
 The Council develops a Five Year State Plan to meet goals in advocacy, capacity building and creating change.
 Working from the Five Year State Plan, the Council provides grants and contracts for innovative and sustainable projects that empower Kentuckians with Developmental Disabilities and their families.
 We assist in training initiatives and public policy strategies to educate lawmakers and policymakers.

 The Council is a part of the Kentucky DD Network.
 The DD Network works together on projects and initiatives to improve the lives of people with developmental disabilities and their families.
 Each state has a DD Network comprised of a DD Council, a Protection and Advocacy agency, and a University Center for Excellence in Developmental Disabilities.
 In Kentucky, our network includes:

-The Protection and Advocacy agency in Kentucky, established in 1979, is independent of other service provider systems.
+Kentucky Protection and Advocacy, established in 1979, is independent of other service provider systems.
 P&A has over 25 employees, which includes support staff, advocates, and attorneys.
 The demand for representation from P&A exceeds financial resources and staff availability; therefore, priorities for case acceptance are set each fiscal year Protection and Advocacy for individuals with developmental disabilities (PADD).
 The council assists and guides the priority selling the process.
 P&A holds public forums each year and solicits written comments from the public throughout the year.
 In addition, the agency provides information and referral, individual advocacy, systemic and legal advocacy, and education.